- Host strain development

 Join the GFIdeas global community of 2,000+ entrepreneurs, scientists, investors, and subject matter experts.
 Discuss projects on the members-only Slack community, attend monthly seminars, and use the community directory to help you find collaborators working on similar Solutions!

-Directory of contract manufacturers for plant-based production, fermentation, and animal cell culture
+Directories of contract manufacturers for plant-based production, fermentation, and animal cell culture

 Explore the full solutions database